king-ben/winterschool/tutorial1.md

 Another way to tell if the analysis has run long enough is to look at the effective sample size.
 This is on the left, in the column **ESS**.
 As a general rule of thumb, ESS values should all be over 200.

-If any of the parameters do not have a high enough ESS, there are a number of steps that can be taken
+If any of the parameters do not have a high enough ESS, there are a number of steps that can be taken.

 ### Resuming the analysis